 In between my two stints with Kelsey/BIA/Kelsey, I helped develop Borrell Associates Inc. One of our big efforts was a Disruptive Technology project for leading newspaper publishers with Harvard Business School professor Clark Gilbert.

 Outside of consulting, I have also done nonprofit analysis for The U.S. Department of Commerce (NTIA), The John & Mary Markle Foundation, The Benton Foundation and The Sloan Foundation.

-I live in Ashland, Ore. with my wife Sharon.
+I live in Ashland, Oregon with my wife Sharon and fly out of Medford International Airport.
 I have also lived in Carlsbad, CA and Washington DC.
 But I still consider myself a New Yorker — I grew up in Chappaqua.
 You can learn more about the personal side of me on Facebook.
-Please feel free to write to me here: peterkrasilovsky at gmail.com.
+Please feel free to write to me here: peter at localonliner.com.